End of year marketing report guide

 - Demonstrates the role and performance of your marketing team

-As a marketer, part of my role is doing weekly and monthly reporting.
+As a marketer, part of my role is doing weekly and monthly marketing reports.
 Everyone in our team measures performance and results.
 Why?
 So we can understand which campaigns are working.
-What channels are performing.
+What marketing channels are performing.
+Whether our email marketing is bringing results.
 And… what’s failing.

 It takes time, sure, but it’s worth it...

-- One of our blog posts is ranking on page one in SERPs, and one is flopping around on page five.
-Why?
+- One of our blog posts is ranking on page one in SERPs, and one is languishing on page five… Why?

-- Tweets for our latest campaign aren’t engaging.
-Why?
+- Tweets for our latest social media marketing campaign aren’t engaging… Why?

 You’ll learn what’s working and what isn’t.
 You can optimize, outreach, improve.

 Your end of year marketing report is the culmination of your team’s marketing efforts.
 It summarizes your successes and failures.
-These insights will have an impact on your next year’s strategy planning and budget.
+These insights will have an impact on next year’s strategy and budget.

 Let’s go deeper…